This information is intended for use by health professionals

 In clinical trials, patients with severe FSH and LH deficiency were defined by an endogenous serum LH level < 1.2 IU/L as measured in a central laboratory.
+In these trials the ovulation rate per cycle was 70 to 75%.
 However, it should be taken into account that there are variations between LH measurements performed in different laboratories.
-In these trials the ovulation rate per cycle was 70-75%.

 Therefore, administration of Pergoveris containing less than 75 IU r-hLH daily may provide too little LH-activity to ensure adequate follicular development.